thomasbnt/setup-ubuntu1604/README.md

 Install softwares for your **Ubuntu 16.04** .

-_Restart your pc after all installations are complete._
+_Restart your computer after all installations are complete._

 ### Installing